bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-31-newsletter.md

   may produce several problems.
-He suggests anyone who favors a particular proposal test using its features in pre-production software to get a feel for them, especially in comparison to alternative ways the feature can be added to Bitcoin.
+He suggests anyone who favors a particular proposal test using its features in pre-production software to get a feel for them, especially in comparison to alternative ways the feature can be added to Bitcoin. {% assign timestamp="28:02" %}

 ## Selected Q&A from Bitcoin Stack Exchange